-We use our calibrated model to study the implication of taxing (or subsidizing) robot-using firms for allocations and welfare.
+The rapid rise of automation in recent years has raised an important policy question: Should robots be taxed?4 We use our calibrated model to examine the implication of taxing (or subsidizing) robot-using firms for allocations and welfare.
 Because of monopolistic competition and variable markups in the product markets, equilibrium allocations in the model are inefficient.
 Taxing automating firms reallocates production from large, robot-using firms to smaller firms, reducing industry concentration and also reducing both the average markup and the markup dispersion.
 However, since larger firms are more productive, this reallocation lowers aggregate productivity.
-Optimal tax policy faces a tradeoff between alleviating markup distortions and reducing aggregate productivity.
-Under our calibration, a modest subsidy (of about 4%) on automating firms maximizes welfare, with a welfare gain equivalent to about 0.4% of steady-state consumption relative to the benchmark with no policy interventions.
+The optimal flat tax policy faces a tradeoff between alleviating markup distortions and reducing aggregate productivity.
+Under our calibration, a modest subsidy (about 4.7% of sales) for automating firms maximizes welfare, yielding a welfare gain equivalent to about 0.3% of steady-state consumption compared to the benchmark without policy interventions.